AdithyaSureshUW/DQN-Simplified-Gin-Rummy/README.md

 - Simulation 1: DQN Model vs Random Move
 - Simulation 2: DDQN Model vs Random Move

-Due to the high amound of randomness that is inherent within the Gin Rummy Environment, I based my evalutaions on:
+Due to the high amound of randomness that is inherent within the Gin Rummy Environment, I evalutaioned based on:

 1. Model Reward Plot
 2. Model Score Plot and Trend Line